 Why bokeh hunting with fast 135mm telephoto lenses?

-For a maximum of subject separation and a very creamy bokeh a fast 135mm lens is a good choice.
+For a maximum of subject separation and a creamy bokeh a fast 135mm lens is a good choice.
 Lenses with longer focus than 135mm allow even better image separation but the versatility of usage scenarios reduces.
 Read Micael Widell’s article with many arguments for using fast 135mm f2 prime lenses for a good subject separation and a creamy bokeh:

 Canon 135mm f2 USM L-lens: The Lord of the Red Rings